incoresemi/river_core/docs/source/developer.rst

 And to do all the low-level work (command generation, running commands) we use the `Pytest Framework <https://docs.pytest.org/en/6.2.x/index.html>`_ in combination with the Pluggy framework.
 It also is helpful as it provides with detailed HTML reports.

-As explained in the :ref:`Overview <overview>`, the plugins are broadly classified into Generator, DuT (Device Under Test) and Reference Plugins.
+As explained in the :ref:`Overview <overview>`, the plugins are broadly classified into Generator, DUT (Device Under Test) and Reference Plugins.

 To re-iterate the above things in short:

 - **Generator plugins**:

-  These plugins are wrappers aroung existing Random Code Generator tools that generate random ASM files for a design to run.
+  These plugins are wrappers around existing Random Code Generator tools that generate random ASM files for a design to run.
 Some of the common examples include:

   + AAPG
   + Torture
   + Microtesk

-- **DuT plugins**:
+- **DUT plugins**:

   These Plugins help in running the above generated tests on a design and compiler that you want.
 Some of the common compiler plugins include: